phetsims/qa/documentation/accessibility-bugs.md

   https://github.com/phetsims/a11y-research/issues/90.
 * The screen reader might focus the last user interface component that had focus on sim load, typically on refresh.
 This is a "feature".
 For example, see https://github.com/phetsims/resistance-in-a-wire/issues/139.
+* If the sim contains abbreviations (chemical formulas or other) the screen reader may try to read phonetically.
+We decided to accept this.
+See https://github.com/phetsims/molarity/issues/215.

 ### 1.2: JAWS